AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Adaptive forms have some open resource resolvers.
 These lead to submission failures.
 The issue occurs intermittently (CQ-4299407).

+* When you open the field configuration for the first time, the properties icon does not display (CQ-4296284).

 **Workflow**

 * When a workflow approver uploads an attachment, the attachment is renamed to `undefined` (NPR-33699).